seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-24.md

 It is this same cessation of the six sense-spheres that is referred to as *papañcanirodha* and *papañcavūpasama*, cessation or appeasement of conceptual proliferation.
-In the *Mahā Koṭṭhitasutta* we discussed in our previous sermon, we found Venerable Sāriputta making the following conclusive statement to the same effect:
+In the *Mahākoṭṭhitasutta* we discussed in our previous sermon, we found Venerable Sāriputta making the following conclusive statement to the same effect: